eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 These are the definition of `TestHandler` in `test_error_handler.hpp` and auxiliary functions in `test_support.hpp` to be used in tests to verify errors.
 The latter can be extended as required.

-### Platform Extension
+### Custom Implementation

-Extension is possible by either changing the default implementation or providing an additional platform that is used by all modules.
+Extension of existing definitions is possible by either changing the default implementation or providing an additional custom implementation and ensure that it is used by all modules.

 ### Modules

-There must be a single point where all modules are defined to ensure they use unique ids and use the same platform.
+There must be a single point where all modules are defined to ensure they use unique ids and use the same custom implementation.
 Currently this happens in the `modules` folder but is work in progress to be completed during integration of error reporting.

-There is `modules/hoofs/error_reporting.hpp` that defines all the errors and platform used by `iceoryx_hoofs`.
+There is `modules/hoofs/error_reporting.hpp` that defines all the errors and custom implementation used by `iceoryx_hoofs`.
 The `api.hpp` is included there to make it easy to use the custom error reporting in any iceoryx hoofs file by including `modules/hoofs/error_reporting.hpp`.